Stanko/Stanko.github.io/content/blog/2025-01-18-blog-question-challenge.md

 ## Who's next?

-There you have it.
+There you have it, those are my answers.

 Some people are also tagging others to join in and answer the questions.
 I like that idea too, so [David](https://www.d17e.dev/blog), I would like you to do one of these posts too!

 Of course, I invite everybody to join in — these posts are fun to read.